 Executive Orders Impacting Federal Contractors

-Executive Orders (EO) were a major focus of the Obama administration in 2016, EOs were issued, modified, and some even interrupted.
-With the high frequency of EOs and other regulatory changes, it has been nearly impossible for federal contractors to keep up, not to mention trying to interpret and implement them.
+Executive Orders (EO) were a major focus of the Obama administration in 2016 EOs were issued, modified, and some even interrupted.
+With the high frequency of EOs and other regulation changes, it has been nearly impossible for federal contractors to keep up with the changes, not to mention trying to implement them.

 Executive Order 13658

 The increase of minimum wage to $10.15 per hour went into effect on January 1, 2016; the minimum wage for federal contractors and subcontractors was increased by $.05 per hour.
 The minimum wage increased from $10.10 in 2015 to $10.15 in 2016.
 The minimum wage for tipped employees working under federal contracts has increased by $.95 per hour, from $4.90 in 2015 to $5.85 in 2016.
 This increase will continue annually.
 Beginning January 1, 2017, the minimum wage for federal contractors will be increased to $10.20 per hour and covered tipped employees will be increased to $6.80 per hour.

 The Pay Transparency final rule went into effect on January 11, 2016.
 EO 13665 prohibits federal contractors and subcontractors from discriminating against or terminating employees for discussing their pay or the pay of their coworkers and prohibits discrimination against applicants for discussing pay.
 Contractors are required to post the “EEO is the Law,” Poster Supplement, and the OFCCP’s Pay Transparency Policy Statement.